realJohnDoe/org-sim/memory-bank/activeContext.md

 - Maintain separation of structural and behavioral changes in commits, ensuring tests pass before and after structural refactoring.

 ## Learnings and Project Insights
+- Representing tree structures as recursive types in TypeScript (`TreeNode` with nested children) enforces proper connectivity and prevents issues like cycles or disconnected nodes, improving data integrity over flat list representations.
+- When implementing agent behavior, checking product node values against demand node values before summing ensures that only valid submissions are rewarded, aligning with the simulation's goal of modeling realistic decision-making.
+- Following TDD principles by adding a failing test first (e.g., for value comparison in `submitProductGraph`) and then updating the implementation ensures robust functionality and prevents regressions.
 - Configuring Jest to handle ESM modules from `node_modules` (like D3.js) requires specific transformer settings; `@swc/jest` was effective for this project.
 - TypeScript configuration challenges with `esModuleInterop` highlighted the importance of consistent import styles across the codebase.
 - Simple UI interactions like sliders can effectively control simulation parameters, enhancing user engagement with the visualization.